tim545/js-starter/README.md

 ### Usage

-Copy this repository into a new folder on your computer (exclude the `.git` folder) and start coding!

-### Getting Started

-Use `npm run init` to install all the dependencies and start the dev server, in the future use `npm start` instead.
+Use `npm start` to compile the src files and start the local development server.